Annual Sustainability Report FY 2020-2021

-Greenhouse gas emissions normalized on a square foot basis have dropped more than 19% since FY18 and 13% since FY19 due to a combination of ongoing energy efficiency improvements of existing buildings by Plant Operations and green building techniques employed in new construction by Campus Planning and Construction.
-These building practices are described in the Sustainable Infrastructure section below.
+Greenhouse gas emissions normalized on a square foot basis have dropped more than 37% since FY18-19 and 27% since FY19-20 due to a combination of ongoing energy efficiency improvements of existing buildings by Plant Operations, green building techniques employed in new construction by Campus Planning and Construction, increased efficiency in the NES electricity grid, and operational changes due to the COVID-19 pandemic.
+These building practices are described in the sections below.

 Vanderbilt has a long history of building with sustainable and green features, which are more efficient and last longer.
 The U.S. Green Building Council’s Leadership in Energy and Environmental Design (LEED) Green Building Rating System is the nationally accepted benchmark for the design, construction, and operation of high-performance sustainable buildings.
 This third-party certification is recognized as confirmation that a building is environmentally responsible.
 LEED projects earn points across nine categories: integrative process, location and transportation, sustainable sites, water efficiency, energy and atmosphere, materials and resources, indoor environmental quality, innovation, and regional priority.

 Looking forward, Vanderbilt will explore other certifications for sustainable buildings in addition to LEED.
-The School of Nursing building expansion is Vanderbilt’s first WELL certification pilot, in addition to pursuing LEED Gold.
+The School of Nursing building expansion is Vanderbilt’s first WELL certification pilot, in addition to achieving LEED Gold certification.
 WELL certification serves as a credible label for a building’s effect on occupants’ health and well-being.

 Living Building Challenge